seasketch/geoprocessing/website/docs/tutorials/newproject.md

 ### Start Simple

 The geoprocessing framework is a set of building blocks.
 Which ones you use are up to you.
-If your planning process can start simple:
+If your planning process requirements can start simple:

 - a single planning boundary or none at all
-- straightforward objectives
+- simple measurable objectives (overlap area, % area overlap, overlap feature count)
-- smaller datasets
+- on smaller datasets
-- short running analysis
 - no classification of sketch types (e.g. protection levels)
 - no need to handle overlapping sketch polygons

-Then your geoprocessing project can be kept simple.
+Then your geoprocessing project code can start simple:

 - no precalculation needed
 - direct import of GeoJSON datasets in code, or simple datasource import.